Parameter Inference for Degenerate Diffusion Processes: Introduction

-For class (\ref{eq:hypo-II}) we will set-up a restriction on its constituent vector-valued functionals $\{V_{S_{1,0}},V_{S_{2,0}},V_{R,0},\ldots,V_{R,d}\}$, related to H\"ormander's condition.
-Roughly, such a requirement will guarantee that noise from the rough component $X_{R,t}$ indeed propagates onto all co-ordinates of $X_{S_2, t}$, first, before then moving onto $X_{S_1, t}$.
+For {model class} (\ref{eq:hypo-II}) we will {later on} set-up a restriction {over} its constituent vector-valued functionals $\{V_{S_{1,0}},V_{S_{2,0}},V_{R,0},\ldots,V_{R,d}\}$, related to H\"ormander's condition, {which will differ from the corresponding condition assumed for (\ref{eq:hypo-I})}.
+Roughly, such a requirement will guarantee that noise from the rough component $X_{R,t}$ indeed propagates onto all coordinates of $X_{S_2, t}$, first, then moving onto $X_{S_1, t}$.
 Thus, $X_{S_1, t}$ is `smoother' than $X_{S_2, t}$.
 Importantly, a consequence of such a behaviour is that class (\ref{eq:hypo-II}) is \emph{not} included within (\ref{eq:hypo-I}), instead the two classes, (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), are intrinsically distinct and must be treated separately in terms of theoretical and algorithmic considerations.